The glaciers and mountains of Patagonia are legendary among hikers and nature enthusiasts as the region attracts crowds of travelers every year.

 2. Refugio Frey Hike

 The Refugio Frey hike begins at Bariloche - another hot spot for hikers and mountaineers.
-This trek is a popular day hike that offers stunning views and is relatively easy so anyone can enjoy it.
+This trek is a popular Argentina day hike that offers stunning views and is relatively easy so anyone can enjoy it.
 However, there are some more strenuous sections so be prepared!

 The hike is about 12 kilometers (7.5 miles) each way and takes about 8-9 hours.
 Along the Refugio Frey trail, you will traverse through lush forest with several trickling streams - making it a very peaceful and pleasant hiking experience.